nicolaskruchten/nicolaskruchten.github.io/_posts/2018-02-04-seriation.md

 <!-- more -->

 ![](http://nicolas.kruchten.com/seriation/shuffled_both.png)
-It seems like there might be a pattern here but it’s definitely not obvious what it is
+<br />It seems like there might be a pattern here but it’s definitely not obvious what it is

 I know for a fact that there’s a pattern here because I put it there myself before independently shuffling the rows and columns to obscure it.
 Critically, this means that any cells that were in the same row in the original dataset are still in the same row, and likewise for columns.